Vegan Vitamin D: Why Mushrooms are Your Best Whole Food Source

 It’s important to question everything and to trace back to the source of your food and supplements.
 Quality and sourcing are everything when it comes to the health of your body, mind, and spirit.

-About 1 billion people worldwide have a Vitamin D deficiency or insufficiency (5).
-We understand the urgency for the population to get their bodies back up to healthy levels; that’s why we’re thrilled to bring you vegan vitamin D that is made purely from the highest quality mushrooms.
+About 1 billion people worldwide have a Vitamin D deficiency or insufficiency [5].
+We understand the urgency of getting people's bodies back up to healthy levels; that’s why we’re thrilled to bring you vegan vitamin D made purely from the highest-quality mushrooms.

-Our whole-food, plant-based source of vitamin D is potent; we use 100% organic Agaricus and Shiitake mushroom for our capsules, and each one contains 1000 IU of vitamin D2.
-We recommend taking 1 capsule per day over a prolonged period of time.
+Our whole-food, plant-based source of vitamin D uses 100% organic Agaricus and shiitake mushroom for our capsules, each containing 1000 IU of vitamin D2.
+We recommend taking one capsule per day over a prolonged period of time.

 Shiitake Nammex Farm

-Irradiated mushrooms are one of the few nature sources rich in vitamin D. These organic shiitake mushrooms form the basis of our vegan Vitamin D2 supplement.
+Irradiated mushrooms are one of the few natural sources rich in vitamin D. These organic shiitake mushrooms form the basis of our vegan Vitamin D2 supplement.

-Mushroom Exposure to UV Light & Vitamin D Production
+Mushroom Exposure to UV Light and Vitamin D Production

 UV Light Mushrooms Vitamin D